CodyAskew9/magebot/README.md

 ## 📄 License

-MIT License - feel free to modify and distribute!
+MIT License - feel free to modify and distribute! # magebot